Critical Curvature of Algebraic Surfaces in Three-Space: Introduction

 \section{Introduction}

 Curvature is one of the most significant objects of study in differential geometry.
-This paper takes an unusual approach to curvature in that we study it from the perspective of enumerative geometry: we want to \emph{count} points where the curvature exhibits a special property.
-In this paper, we consider a smooth algebraic hypersurface $X\subset \mathbb R^n$; i.e.,
+This paper takes an unusual approach to curvature in that we study it from the perspective of enumerative geometry.
+We \emph{count} points where the curvature exhibits a special property.

-where $f(x)$ is a \emph{general} polynomial in the variables $x=(x_1,\ldots,x_n)$ of degree $d$.
-We assume that $X$ has codimension one and we say that $X$ has degree $d$.
-The word ``general means the following'': let $\mathcal P_{n,d}$ be the vector space of real polynomials in $n$ variables of degree at most~$d$.
-Then, $f(x)$ being general means that we are not assuming any property for $f$ that would constrain it to lie in an algebraic subvariety of $\mathcal P_{n,d}$.

-The points on $X$ that are of interest to us are \emph{umbilical points} (also called umbilics) and \emph{points of critical curvature}.
-Umbilics are points $x\in X$ where two of the \emph{principal curvatures} coincide.
-Geometrically, this means that there exists a $3$-dimensional affine-linear subspace $H\subset\mathbb R^n$ with $x\in H$ such that the best second-order approximation of the surface $X\cap H$ at $x$ is a $2$-sphere.
-Critical curvature points are points on $X$ that are critical points for one of the principal curvatures of $X$.
-The two notions appear unrelated.
-However, we prove in \Cref{umbilical_are_cc} that umbilical points are, in fact, always critical curvature points.

-To get a well-defined count, we pass to the complex numbers and count \emph{complex umbilical points} and \emph{complex critical curvature points}.
-The technical definition is in \Cref{def_complex_points} below, but the intuitive definition is as follows.
-For a hypersurface $X=\{f=0\}\subset \mathbb R^n$ umbilical points are given as the zero set of a system of polynomial equations.
-The complex solutions of this system of equations are then \emph{complex umbilical points}.
-Similarly, we define \emph{complex critical curvature points}.
-Computing their number is the goal of our paper.
-The number of complex umbilical points and complex critical curvature points is constant for general polynomials of degree $d$, even if the real hypersurface is not of codimension one, so we may drop this assumption in the following.

-Recent work on counting curvature points includes \cite{VCMAGPC, piene2021return, Emil}.
-The papers \cite{VCMAGPC} and \cite{piene2021return} address critical curvature in the case of plane curves, describing a correspondence between the critical curvature points on a plane curve and the cusps on its evolute.
-Based on work by Salmon \cite{Sal65}, they show that a general algebraic plane curve of degree $d$ has $6d^2-10d$ many complex critical curvature points.
-The possible number of real solutions is not known (see the discussion around \cite[Problem 2]{piene2021return}).
-The paper \cite{Emil} generalizes these ideas to varieties of higher dimension, but takes a different approach than ours.
+For the purpose of illustration, we first consider the case of plane curves.
+At each point on a plane curve, there is a best-fit circle called the \textit{osculating circle}.
+The radius of the osculating circle is called the \textit{radius of curvature}.
+Points on a curve where the radius of curvature achieves a local maximum or minimum are called \textit{critical curvature points}.
+In work published in 1865 \cite{Sal65}, George Salmon showed that a general algebraic plane curve of degree $d$ has $6d^2-10d$ complex critical curvature points.